Facepunch/garrysmod-issues/README.md

 * If you can recreate the bug give us step by step
 * Make sure the bug hasn't already been reported
 * Tell us which version of GMod you experience the bug on (the top right corner in the menu)
+* Do not post TTT bugs here.
+You can either fix the problem and pull request a fix to [Garry's Mod GitHub Repo](https://github.com/garrynewman/garrysmod) or report the bug to the author of the gamemode.

 Feature Requests
 ---